alex-gamero/100-days-of-code/log2.md

 **Today's Progress**: Today I worked, and in the evening I went home to review code.

 **Thoughts**: It was a good day.
 I reviewed some assignment and theory documents in the morning before work.

+### Day 116: November 04, Tuesday

+**Today's Progress**: Today I had a network programming lab, which went really well, then a couple of theory classes, and I was able to review some code in the evening.

+**Thoughts**: Quiet day, everything went according to plan.